Primates in Uganda

-Primates are animals which to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews and possums.
-Primates are long backed and short necked with five-fingered, clinging hands and feet.
-The fore-arms are linked to the chest by collar bones and the head has forward-oriented eyes and short flexible neck.
-Owing to their locomotive techniques, primates have developed specialized features e.g. relatively slow and careful climbers have a powerful grip in their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs and well developed bi-focal vision which helps them assess distance and space.
+Primates are animals that to some degree retain a primitive body plan which they share with other unrelated arboreal mammals such as squirrels, tree shrews, and possums.
+Primates are long-backed and short-necked with five-fingered, clinging hands and feet.
+The forearms are linked to the chest by collar bones and the head has forward-oriented eyes and a short flexible neck.
+Owing to their locomotive techniques, primates have developed specialized features e.g. relatively slow and careful climbers have a powerful grip on their hands and feet while fast branch runners have long tails for balance, long flexible backs, narrow hands and fingers, small thumbs, and well developed bi-focal vision which helps them assess distance and space.

-Primates feed on a variety of ripe and soft fruits while flowers, nectar, buds, young and mature leaves supplement their diet.
-As a result of feeding on various large quantities of food, it has led to early specialization of lineages.
+Primates feed on a variety of ripe and soft fruits while flowers, nectar, buds, and young and mature leaves supplement their diet.
+As result of feeding on various large quantities of food, it has led to early specialization of lineages.
 Primates have a weak sense of smell which can be attributed to a high sense of touch and vision as a means of exploring and surviving in a world of branches.
 In Africa, the primates are sub-divided in the order of apes and old monkeys which further sub-divides into other classes as it is shown below;

 On average, a female chimpanzee weighs 30kg while a male one is between 26 and 40kg.

-A chimpanzee is a strong ape in the primates family which has long, tufted black hair, bare face, bare prominent ears and bare parts of the abdomen.
-It has brows which are rounded and the margins of the nostrils are scarcely raised.
+A chimpanzee is a strong ape in the primates family that has long, tufted black hair, a bare face, bare prominent ears, and bare parts of the abdomen.
+It has brows that are rounded and the margins of the nostrils are scarcely raised.
 Female chimpanzees are slightly lighter than males and manifest a pink swelling of the ano-genital skin which declines in size due to the cycle of the menstrual period.